Feeling utterly and completely burnt out.

 - Keep a list of your main goals around at all times.
 Yes, these are super important to have!
 (And if you don't have any written down, it's time to change that!)
 What are you trying to achieve with your blog?
 What is it's reason for being?
 Keep them within site ... on your wall, on your desk, on your desktop, on the first page of your planner ... some where that you can be reminded of them easily.
 (Speaking of goals, you might enjoy The Ultimate Goal Guide post I wrote!)

 - Make sure your posts are in line with your goals.
 Perhaps your goal is to provide design resources for creative entrepreneurs and yet you find yourself sharing recipes, DIYS and things that have nothing to do with your goal.
 While going outside of the box is okay, if you are consistently posting outside of what the purpose of your blog is, your focus is likely going to get quite muddied.
+Not sure what the main purpose of your blog is?
+I created a free workshop + workbook to help you make that happen!

 - Evaluate your blog and create new goals each month.
 What worked during the past month?
 What did you enjoy doing the most?
 What posts did your readers enjoy the most?
 What would you like to do differently?
 What new goals would you like to reach and how can you achieve them?